-Alternatively referred to as the address box, location bar, or URL bar, the address bar is a name used to describe the text box used to enter a websites address in a browser.
-For example, for this page the address "http://www.computerhope.com/jargon/a/addrebar.htm" should be listed in your address bar, which is often at the top of the window.
+Alternatively referred to as the address box, location bar, or URL bar, the address bar is a term used to describe the text box used to enter a website's address in an Internet browser.
+For example, the address for this web page "http://www.computerhope.com/jargon/a/addrebar.htm" should be listed in your address bar, which is often at the top of the Internet browser application window.
 The address bar allows the user to enter a URL or IP address of the page they want to visit or save that page for later.
 New browsers also allow a user to click the down arrow to view recently visited pages.
-Below, are two examples of what an address bar may look like in your browser.
+Below are two examples of what an address bar may look like in your browser.

 Internet Explorer 6 address bar

 Internet Explorer 7 secure address bar

 Tip: All browsers support the shortcut key Ctrl + L to focus on the address bar without using your mouse.
 See our shortcut key to get into the address bar tip for other ways to focus on address bar.

 - How do I clear my address bar history?